aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Dr David McMeekin has been a most encouraging supervisor.
 His enthusiasm for the subject is infectious.

-The iOS gurus at Curtin University, Tristan Reed and Jeremy Siao Him Fa, helped cut through knotty iOS and Swift problems.
+The iOS brains trust at Curtin University, Tristan Reed and Jeremy Siao Him Fa, helped cut through knotty iOS and Swift problems.

 ## Table of Contents